SinanGabel/Linux-commands/README.md

 # List all files (including versions) in versioned bucket
 gcloud storage ls --all-versions gs://[bucket]

-# Generate a file file-list.txt with all files, one on each row
+# Generate a file urls.txt with all files, one on each row
+# Optionally use urls.txt to fetch all the files to local folder (for example): see the bash script below
-gcloud storage ls --all-versions gs://bucket/doc.json | cat > file-list.txt
+gcloud storage ls --all-versions gs://bucket/doc.json | cat > urls.txt

 # Count all files (including versions) in versioned bucket (subtract approx. 1-3 lines providing extra information, possibly test showing files first)
 gcloud storage ls --all-versions gs://[bucket] | wc -l